gitairman/websockets-article/README.md

 &nbsp;

-# What are some popular managed WS solutions?
+# What are some popular managed WS solution providers?

 1. **Pusher**:
 Pusher is a hosted service that provides APIs and libraries for adding real-time functionality to web and mobile applications.
 It offers features like real-time event streaming, presence channels, and push notifications.